hashicorp/katakoda/consul-secure-acl-vault-hashiconf/step6.md

 In those cases you will probably create a token that uses the `global-management` policy and distribute it to the nodes or users that need to perform the operation.

-To make sure those tokes have a shorter lifespan you can configure the `ttl` value when creating the role in Vault.
+To make sure those tokens have a shorter lifespan you can configure the `ttl` value when creating the role in Vault.

 `vault write consul/roles/global-management policies=global-management ttl=120s`{{execute T1}}